 During one especially rough year when I was convinced there was nothing good to say, I challenged myself to find just TEN happy things from the entire year.

 I looked at my photo library and discovered:

 - hysterical pictures of my girls from school spirit days

 - big grins from everyone's birthdays

-- festive holiday shots from throughout the year
+- festive holiday shots from simple celebrations throughout the year

-Once I dug up all the photos I wanted, it took just a minute to turn them into a precious holiday video using Animoto:
+Once I saw all the photos connected to those simple everyday blessings, it took just a minute to turn them into a precious end-of-year video using Animoto:

 I queued it up on the tv on New Year's Eve as a way for us to enjoy reminiscing but it was also super easy to share to my personal Facebook profile to let our long distance family and friends enjoy, too.

 While the last couple weeks of each year have plenty of "See ya later" posts as people kick the old year out the door, I challenge you to take a look back at your own family photo memories and look for the good.

 I think everyone over on Facebook would love to see positive, loving messages to help counterbalance the sadness.